alephcloud/hs-yet-another-logger/README.md

 Delaying the serialization to the very end of the processing pipeline has the following advantages:

-1. Serialization is done asynchronously,
+1.  serialization is done asynchronously,
-2.  it is done only for messages that are actually delivered and is done only for those parts of the message that are relevant for the respective back-end, and
+2.  serialization is done only for messages that are actually delivered and it is done only for those parts of the message that are relevant for the respective back-end, and
 3.  it is easy to deploy different serialization methods.

-For instance when logging to the console one usually wants a line-wise UNIX- tool friendly format.
-For a cloud services one may chose an efficient binary serialization with a back-end that stores messages in a remote database.
+For instance when logging to the console one usually wants a line-wise UNIX-tool friendly format.
+For a cloud service one may chose an efficient binary serialization with a back-end that stores messages in a remote database.
 There may be circumstances where the data of all or some messages is just aggregated for statistical analysis before the messages are discarded.
-With the module design producing log messages is independent from processing log messages.
+The modular design that decouples generation and serialization of log messages allows to accommodate to these different scenarios by just passing a different formatting function to the back-end.